macaburguera/sbf-labeller/README.md

   ```

 - It:
-  - Loads / prepares the data by calling functions in `feature_extractor.py`.
+  - Loads the SBF-derived data / blocks I want to label.
   - Shows one block at a time (time series, spectra, or whatever I configured).
   - Lets me press a key / click a button to assign a label:
     - `NoJam`